Prestigious world premiere.

 Then as now not a spectacular eye-catcher.

-The C 123's close relationship with the successful saloon of the Mercedes W 123 model series was apparent at first glance.
-Except for such details as rectangular headlamps and a chrome strip under the lamellar lamps (which otherwise only the 280 series had), the front and rear ends were identical.
+The C 123's close relationship with the successful saloon of the W 123 model series was apparent at first glance.
+Except for such details as rectangular headlamps and a chrome strip under the air intake slats (which otherwise only the 280 saloon had), the front and rear ends were identical.
 On the other hand, the wheelbase was 8.5 centimetres shorter, the roofline four centimetres lower and the windows raked at a steeper angle.
 Then as now, the C 123 is not a spectacular eye-catcher.
 It is elegant.
 Even in 1977, it exhibited decidedly classic lines and made its grand debut with lowered windows.
 Only as an option were the four side windows electrically powered, sliding in grooves in the doors and side sections

 Inherited from the Saloon.

 One searched in vain for features that were taken for granted at the time, such as convenience closing or a central switch in the wooden (at first burr wood, later zebrano) centre console.
 However, the debut with lowered side windows was and is, then as now, a grand one; the freedom behind the wheel, also as a result of the low side line, comes close to a ride in a cabriolet, at least with the sliding sunroof open.
 The 123 Coupé had inherited from the saloon not just its design, equipment and engines, but also the ample spaciousness and excellent ride comfort.
 With the world premiere at the Geneva Motor Show in spring 1977, the safety equipment set standards.